E X O D U S

 Exodus is a fictional dystopian multi-narrative driven series that draws from my lived experiences coming from a refugee family.
 In the veils of The Vietnam War, a CIA conducted operation took place in Laos that relied on Hmong Soldiers to prevent communism from spreading.
 In the depths of Southeast Asia, this was known as The Secret War.
-Many people who took part in this war were lost as well as those who were escaping.
+Many people who took part in this war were lost as much as those who were escaping.
 In order to depart the attempts of genocide, everyone who left their homeland, family, and belongings were now displaced with a moving force.
 Altered by this, many Southeast Asian groups fled as refugees to different parts of the world; a land that became unfamiliar to most.

 The scope of Exodus focuses on a future in which the ideas of displacement and environmental failures reoccurs through the wake of altering oxygen.
 This body of work is a cinematic journey through photographic images and text.
 It delves into the realities of departure, but how the experiences of immigration and displacement becomes a universal journey.
 Each narrative is a non-linear experience through different environments, settings, and plots with multiple characters.
 Within each anecdote, explores the realities of solving an alternating air crisis that at times confronts trauma and grief.